devopsdays/devopsdays-web/content/page/organizing.md

 ### Code of Conduct

 A well-defined Code of Conduct (CoC) is essential for every event.
 It sets the behavioral expectations and ensures a safe environment for all participants.
 Adhering to and enforcing the CoC is non-negotiable.
-You can use or adapt [the provided template](https://github.com/devopsdays/devopsdays-web/blob/master/utilities/examples/content/events/yyyy-city/conduct.md) as desired.
+You can use or adapt [the provided template](https://github.com/devopsdays/devopsdays-web/blob/master/utilities/examples/content/events/yyyy-city/conduct.md) as desired. **Note: You will need to have a code of conduct for each event before your initial pull request will be merged.**

 The code of conduct must include the following: